 Financial guarantees are initially recognised in the financial statements (within Provisions) at fair value, being the premium received.
-Subsequent to initial recognition, the Bank's liability under each guarantee is measured at the higher of the amount initially recognised less cumulative amortisation recognised in the income statement, and - under IAS 39 - the best estimate of expenditure required to settle any financial obligation arising as a result of the guarantee, or - under IFRS 9 - an ECL provision as set out in Note 7.
+Subsequent to initial recognition, the Bank's liability under each guarantee is measured at the higher of the amount initially recognised less cumulative amortisation recognised in the income statement.
+ECL provisions are set out in Note 8.

-The premium received is recognised in the income statement in Net fees and commission income on a straight line basis over the life of the guarantee.
+The premium received is recognised in the income statement in net fees and commission income on a straight line basis over the life of the guarantee.

 Undrawn loan commitments and letters of credits are commitments under which, over the duration of the commitment, the Bank is required to provide a loan with pre-specified terms to the customer.
-Similar to financial guarantee contracts, under IAS 39, a provision was made if they were an onerous contract but, from 1 November 2017, these contracts are in the scope of the ECL requirements.
+These contracts are in the scope of the ECL requirements and attract allowances based on credit quality.

-The nominal contractual value of financial guarantees, letters of credit and undrawn loan commitments, where the loan agreed to be provided is on market terms, are not recorded on in the statement of financial position.
-The nominal values of these instruments together with the corresponding ECLs are disclosed in Note 31.
+The nominal contractual value of financial guarantees, letters of credit and undrawn loan commitments, where the loan agreed to be provided is on market terms, are not recorded in the statement of financial position.
+The nominal values of these instruments together with the corresponding ECLs are disclosed in Note 32(b) and Note 8, respectively.

-The Bank occasionally issues loan commitments at below market interest rates drawdown.
+The Bank occasionally issues loan commitments at below market interest rates.
 Such commitments are subsequently measured at the higher of the amount of the ECL allowance and the amount initially recognised less, when appropriate, the cumulative amount of income recognised.